Jacqueline Pang: Radio

 In 1998, Pang began working for government public-broadcaster Radio Television Hong Kong (RTHK) Radio 2, which broadcasts in Cantonese with programmes aimed at youth, entertainment and popular music.
 Having a brief background as a DJ in Toronto, Pang trained for six months at RTHK and became a very popular broadcast DJ and announcer.

 In 1999, Pang earned a main character role in the 32-episode Radio RTHK historical drama The Book and the Sword.
 She became noted for her vocal changes in taking on a character and was sought by dubbing studios and for commercial advertisements.
-Pang made appearances on RTHK's Teen Power coaching prospective DJs on how to use vocal changes to emote.
+Pang made appearances on RTHK's Teen Power, coaching prospective DJs on how to use vocal changes to emote.

 Pang was asked by director Alan K.K.
-Yip to sing a Cantonese-version of the theme for a Korean drama.
-"A Wrongly Secured Love" (錯落的深情) rose to the No. 12 position on the Cantonese Golden Songs Pop Chart in March 2003.
+Yip to sing a Cantonese-version of the theme for a Korean drama, "A Wrongly Secured Love" (錯落的深情), which rose to the No. 12 position on the Cantonese Golden Songs Pop Chart in March 2003.
 Pang released a few records and had other Top 20 songs including "Waiting For Your Love" (等你的愛) sung with Chan Kin Chong (陳敬創).

 In May 2004, Pang moved from the midnight music programme Late Mother, Late Father to the long-running 06:00–10:00 weekday programme Morning Suite (replacing Candy Che Suk-Mui) and also co-hosted the Saturday 12:00–14:00 Cantonese Top 20 Pop Chart (中文歌曲龍虎榜), increasing her on-air exposure.

 Despite moving to television news in March 2008, Pang maintains a presence on RTHK Radio 2.
 She continued to co-host Cantonese Top 20 Pop Chart until July 2009, filled-in for her Morning Suite replacement on 1 October 2008, and made numerous guest-hosting appearances on other RTHK radio programmes.
 In October 2009, Pang began a new Sunday afternoon radio programme Lassies and Nerds (中女宅男殺很大) with co-host Tsang Chi Ho (曾志豪), which examines the social needs of those who are single and over the age of 30 in Hong Kong.

 Master of ceremonies

-Known as a very animated hostess for live stage and TV shows and special events, Pang also performs master of ceremonies (MC) duties at high-society private parties.
+Known as a very animated hostess for live stage, TV shows and special events, Pang also performs master of ceremonies (MC) duties at high-society private parties.
 Pang lectures on public speaking at the HK Productivity Council and makes appearances as a judge at the Master-of-Ceremony Competitions.

-Pang is noted for her hosting of the popular annual environmental programme, The Solar Project, a RTHK combined live radio-and-TV stage production, from 2001 to 2007.
+Pang is noted for her hosting of the popular annual environmental programme, The Solar Project, an RTHK combined live radio-and-TV stage production, from 2001 to 2007.
 Her last "Let's Go" concert by RTHK was held in Hong Kong in conjunction with TVB.